daytonaio/content/articles/YYYYMMDD_article_template.md

 ## Subtitle 1

 *[Write the content of the first section here.
-Use clear and concise language, and ensure that each paragraph flows logically to the next.]*
+Use clear and concise language, and ensure that each paragraph flows logically to the next.
+Continue to use inline links for definitions and sitemap articles where appropriate.]*

 **Key Point:** *[Highlight key information here.]*